fadado/jqt/docs/content/content.md

 ## General operation

 <%cite jqt> transforms [MarkDown][MARKDOWN] documents to HTML using [Pandoc][PANDOC],
 but before that [GPP][GPP] is used to preprocess them.
-Pandoc's output is then merged with the [YAML][YAML] front matter metadata and other input data before be sended to the render stage.
+Pandoc's output is packaged as JSON data and then merged with the [YAML][YAML] front matter metadata and other input data before be sended to the render stage.
 This is described on the middle of this diagram:

 <%include content/FLOW.txt>